deepakmisal24/Chemical-Inventory-Management-System/README.md

 ---

 ## 📌 Description
 This project is a lightweight and user-friendly **Chemical Inventory Management System** designed for managing chemical, glassware, and instrument stock in laboratories.
-Built using **PHP, MySQL, and Bootstrap**, it allows authenticated users to add, update, delete, and view inventory records efficiently.
+Built using **PHP, MySQL, and Bootstrap**, it allows authenticated users to add, update, delete, and view inventory records efficiently and also supports partial updates, derived field calculations and session-based transaction logging.
+Deployed using the XAMPP stack (Apache, MySQL, PHP).

 ---